Michigan

 Michigan Data Privacy Laws: Consumer Rights & Protections (2026)

 The Identity Theft Protection Act, enacted as Act 452 of 2004 and codified at MCL 445.61 through 445.79c, is Michigan's primary data breach notification law.
-It establishes requirements for how businesses and government agencies must handle security breaches involving personal information.
+It sets the baseline for how businesses and government agencies must handle security breaches involving personal information.

 What Triggers a Breach Notification